 True to our reputation at the go-to pub and brewery for cask ales, six of these offerings are cask-in-a-can, nitro packaged.

-The cans are available for sale at the C’est What bottle shop or the new Durham Brewing Company craft beer store.
-Those living downtown will be able to get same day delivery through our delivery partners.
+The cans are available for sale at the C'est What bottle shop or the new Durham Brewing Company craft beer store.
+Those living downtown will be able to get same day delivery through our delivery partner, Ritual.
 Durham region weekly deliveries can be arranged through the brewery’s online store.